 Essential Items

-- Sturdy waterproof boots - Not trainers or flip-flops.
+Not trainers or flip-flops.
 You need proper grip and protection for rocks and sand.

-- Fully charged mobile phone - Essential for emergencies and checking tide times.
+Essential for emergencies and checking tide times.

-- Water bottle - Stay hydrated, especially on longer walks.
+Stay hydrated, especially on longer walks.

-- Warm, waterproof clothing - Weather can change quickly, even in summer.
+Weather can change quickly, even in summer.

-- Watch or phone with tide times - Always know when you need to return.
+Always know when you need to return.

-- First aid kit - Basic supplies for minor injuries.
+Basic supplies for minor injuries.

 Recommended Items

-- Power bank - Keep your phone charged for emergencies.
+- Power bank -- keep phone charged

 Clothing Recommendations